gskielian/PNG-2-CIFAR10/README.md

 1\. place png's inside respective classes in the `classes` directory

-2\. run the `resize-script.sh` to convert each of these pngs to 32x32 pixels
+2\. run the following to convert each of these pngs (must be in their class directory) to 32x32 pixels

 `./resize-script.sh`

-3\. run the python script to create a cifar10 binary:
+3\. run the python script to create one, big, cifar10 binary:

 `convert-images-to-cifar10-bin.py`